 Human studies have also yielded promising results.

-A six-year study in over 16,000 older individuals found that blueberries and strawberries were linked to delays in mental aging by up to 2.5 years (
+A 6-year study in over 16,000 older individuals found that blueberries and strawberries were linked to delays in mental aging by up to 2.5 years (

 Blueberries provide moderate amounts of sugar compared to other fruits.

-However, the bioactive compounds in blueberries appear to outweigh any negative impact of the sugar when it comes to blood sugar control.
+However, the bioactive compounds in blueberries appear to outweigh any negative impact of the sugar when it comes to managing blood sugar.

 Research suggests that anthocyanins in blueberries have beneficial effects on insulin sensitivity and glucose metabolism.
-These anti-diabetes effects occur with both blueberry juice and extract (
+These anti-diabetes effects have been observed with both fresh and freeze-dried berries (

-Improved insulin sensitivity should lower the risk of metabolic syndrome and type 2 diabetes, which are currently two of the world’s biggest health problems.
+Improved insulin sensitivity may lower the risk of metabolic syndrome and type 2 diabetes, which are associated with a range of negative health outcomes (

-Urinary tract infections (UTIs) are a common problem for women.
+Urinary tract infections (UTIs) are a common problem for people assigned female at birth.

-It is widely known that cranberry juice can help prevent these types of infections.
+It is widely believed that cranberry juice can help prevent these types of infections (

 Because blueberries are closely related to cranberries, they boast many of the same active substances as cranberry juice (

-Summary Like cranberries, blueberries contain substances that can prevent certain bacteria from binding to the wall of your bladder, which may help prevent UTIs.
+Like cranberries, blueberries contain substances that can prevent certain bacteria from binding to the wall of your bladder.
+More research is needed to find out if blueberries can help prevent UTIs.

 Strenuous exercise can lead to muscle soreness and fatigue.